 Each Area Planning Council must elect officers as well as develop and adopt bylaws that govern the operation of the APC.
-Each APC, including all adult education providers, entitled representatives and appropriate community representatives is required to meet at least two times during each fiscal year.
+Each APC, including all ICCB funded adult education providers, entitled representatives and WIOA partners, is required to meet at least two times during each fiscal year.
 Additional meetings as appropriate are encouraged.
-The schedule of meetings should be provided to the appropriate Regional Program Support Specialist or designated ICCB staff member.
+The schedule of meetings should be provided to the appropriate Regional Program Support Specialist.

-The initial council meeting each year shall be called and convened by the previous year's chairperson.
-The chairperson shall describe the roles and responsibilities of the APC, review the bylaws, conduct an election to select a new chairperson, vice or co-chair and/or secretary and facilitate a discussion/approval of any provider sites and services for the current fiscal year.
-The chairperson of the APC must represent an ICCB AEL funded provider.
+The initial council meeting each fiscal year shall be called and convened by the Fall season of the year and convened previous year's chair.
+The chair shall describe the roles and responsibilities of the APC, review the bylaws, conduct an election to select a new chair and co-chair (optional) and secretary and facilitate a discussion/approval of any provider sites and services throughout the current fiscal year.
+The chair and co-chair of the APC must represent an ICCB AEL funded provider.